Superconducting flip-chip devices using indium microspheres on Au-passivated Nb or NbN as under-bump metallization layer

 Our flip-chip assembly is suitable for high-current applications.
-The \SI{300}{\micro\meter} indium interconnects themselves can carry currents exceeding \SI{1}{\ampere} at millikelvin temperatures.
+The indium interconnects, with a pressed diameter of about \SI{500}{\micro\meter}, can carry currents exceeding \SI{1}{\ampere} at millikelvin temperatures.
 With patterned superconducting thin films, we have demonstrated that our flip-chip devices could run tens of \unit{\milli\ampere} at temperatures below the superconducting transition of Al, which was used as a wiring layer in the bottom chip.
-We investigated the impact of oxidation on the UBM thin films, finding that although native oxides were present in both Nb and NbN flip-chips, only the latter were superconducting at millikelvin temperatures.
+We found that although native oxides were present in both non-passivated Nb and NbN flip-chip devices, only the latter were superconducting at millikelvin temperatures.
 An Au passivation layer enabled functioning Nb flip-chip devices, opening up the possibility for high-current applications since the critical current density of Nb is larger than that of NbN or Al.